boardroom-inc/documentation/docs/Boardroom for DAOs/1-About Us.md

 stoplight-id: 36km3juffzawp
 ---

-# Boardroom for DAOs
+# About Us

-## The governance manager built for your token holders.
+## The governance interface built for your token holders.

 The success and sustainability of your project relies on the participation and decision-making of your community.
 By providing your voters with access to a comprehensive and user-friendly DAO governance dashboard, you can help to increase transparency and participation in the governance of your project.